Stew Pots

 Material Options

-Choose from cast iron, stainless steel, or aluminum.
-Cast iron retains heat for slow cooking, stainless steel is durable and versatile, and aluminum heats quickly for efficient cooking.
+Stew pots are commonly made from cast iron, stainless steel, or aluminium.
+Cast iron excels at heat retention for slow cooking, stainless steel offers durability and versatility, and aluminium provides quick, responsive heating for efficient everyday use.

 Lid and Oven-Safe Features

-A secure lid locks in moisture and flavour.
-Many stew pots are oven-safe, letting you start on the stove and finish in the oven for versatile cooking.
+A well-fitted lid helps trap moisture and flavour, keeping dishes tender during long cooking times.
+Many stew pots are oven-safe, allowing you to begin cooking on the stovetop and finish in the oven for added flexibility.

 Handles and Comfort